peterjmarko/llm-narrative-framework/README.md

 -   **Hierarchical Analysis & Aggregation**: Performs a bottom-up aggregation of all data, generating level-aware summary files for a fully auditable research archive.
 -   **Powerful Reprocessing Engine**: Re-run data processing and analysis on existing results without repeating expensive LLM calls, making it easy to apply analysis updates or bug fixes.

+## Project Philosophy

+This framework was designed with three core principles in mind:

+1.  **Promote Open Science:** In response to the replication crisis, this project provides a fully transparent, open-source, and computationally reproducible pipeline.
+All data, code, and documentation are publicly available to encourage verification and new research.
+2.  **Provide a Method, Not an Endorsement:** This study uses astrology as a challenging "hard problem" to validate the framework's ability to detect weak signals in complex, narrative-based systems. **The goal is not to validate astrology**, but to demonstrate a robust scientific methodology.
+3.  **Focus on Empirical Questions:** The framework is designed to answer a single, empirical question: is there a detectable, non-random signal in the data?
+The deeper philosophical implications of the findings are explicitly deferred to a separate, companion article.

 ## 🔧 Requirements

 -   Python 3.8+